-In general, large campus events should not occur this fall.
+In general, large campus events should not occur.
 Attempts should be made to hold smaller-scale events, break-up larger events into smaller gatherings, hold some portions virtually, etc. Group sizes are limited to a maximum of 50 people.
 Exceptions may be granted by a Vice President or the President with specific safety measures in place.
 All individuals attending a group event must wear a facial covering and maintain a 6-foot distance from each other.

 To promote safety, the University has prohibited university-sponsored international travel for all faculty, staff, and students for spring semester.
 Work-related domestic travel for employees should be approved by their Senior Leadership Team contact.
 OWU-related domestic travel for students should be approved by the Dean of Students Office or, if grant-supported, by the OWU Connection/International and Off-Campus Programs Office.
 All members of the community are encouraged to carefully monitor available public health information to determine the level of risk in contracting coronavirus during travel.

 Employees who test positive for the virus will be interviewed as quickly as possible to identify individuals with whom they have had close contact within the past 4 days.
 “Close contact” is defined by public health officials as a 15-minute encounter within 6 feet of each other.

 Delaware public health officials will conduct the contact tracing process and will communicate with the University as appropriate regarding individuals who need to be quarantined or isolated.
 They will monitor the condition of those individuals to determine when they can be removed from quarantine or isolation.
 The University will provide information necessary for county officials to properly conduct contact tracing, including data such as classroom rosters, roommate rosters, athletic team rosters, etc.

 See Campus Visitors.

-For specific information for faculty returning to campus please see Fall 2020 Faculty Expectations.
+For specific information for faculty returning to campus please see Faculty Expectations.

 Remote work approvals